 Ollie’s FAQs (available after receiving results from your dog’s profile survey) says that their food will stay fresh in the refrigerator for up to 14 days if unopened, and up to 5 days after breaking the seal.
 They also suggest freezing meals if there isn’t room in the fridge, allowing them to defrost before serving.
 Ollie meals come with a branded food bowl with resealable lid to help keep uneaten portions fresh longer.

 Both Ollie and The Farmer’s Dog have pricing that’s based specifically on your dog’s breed, size, activity levels, allergies, and other specified dietary needs, so dog profile surveys must be completed to know for sure what your weekly costs will be.
-Click here to skip to the comparison chart for ranges on standard pricing.
+Click here to skip to the dog food comparison chart for ranges on standard pricing.

 Whenever you switch up your dog’s food, you’ll want to slowly make this transition over a period of a week to make sure you don’t upset his stomach.
-And while some dogs are pickier eaters than others, most dogs are cautious whenever they are presented with new flavors, and so many resist a completely new meal being placed before them.
+And while some animals are pickier eaters than others, most dogs are cautious whenever they are presented with new flavors, and so many resist a completely new meal being placed before them.
 Ollie makes this suggestion when transitioning your dog to their fresh dog food:

 - Day 1-2: 25% of the whole portion size of the new food mixed with 75% old food